Dual-End Consistency Model: Conclusion and Limitations

 \section{Conclusion and Limitations}

 In this work, we propose \textbf{Dual-End Consistency Model (DE-CM)}, a novel framework that effectively addresses the dual challenges of training instability and sampling inflexibility in CMs.
-DE-CM strategically decomposes the PF-ODE trajectory and selects three critical sub-trajectories as optimization targets.
-It integrates continuous-time CMs objectives for efficient few-step distillation while employing flow matching as a boundary regularizer to ensure training stability.
-Furthermore, we introduce an innovative noise-to-noisy (N2N) mapping mechanism that enables flexible mapping from noise to any trajectory point, thus supporting max-sampler to alleviate error accumulation.
+DE-CM integrates continuous-time CMs objectives for efficient few-step distillation while employing flow matching as a boundary regularizer to ensure training stability.
+Furthermore, we introduce an innovative noise-to-noisy (N2N) mapping mechanism that enables flexible mapping from noise to any trajectory point, thus supporting to alleviate error accumulation.
 Extensive experiments demonstrate that our method sets a new state-of-the-art FID score of 1.70 for one-step generation on the ImageNet 256×256 benchmark with 250 epoch training.
 Due to the incompatibility of the JVP operator with the FSDP framework and Flash Attention, the optimization process consumes a substantial amount of GPU memory, which limits the training of larger-scale models.
-Existing approaches try to addressed these problems, and it is hoped that more effective alternatives will emerge in the future. {
+Existing approaches try to addressed these problems, and it is hoped that more effective alternatives will emerge in the future.